pvvx/ZigbeeTLc/README.md

 1. Go to the [Over-the-air Webupdater Page TelinkMiFlasher.html](https://pvvx.github.io/ATC_MiThermometer/TelinkMiFlasher.html)
 2. If using Android, Windows, Linux: Ensure you enabled "experimental web platform features".
 Therefore copy the according link (i.e. chrome://flags/#enable-experimental-web-platform-features for Chrome), open a new browser tab, paste the copied URL.
 Now sten the _Experimental Web Platform features_ flag to _Enabled_.
 Then restart the browser.
 3. In the Telink Flasher Page: Press `Connect:`.
 The browser should open a popup with visible Bluetooth devices.
 Choose the according target device (i.e. LYWSD03MMC) to pair.
 4. After connection is established a _Do Acivation_ button appears.
 Press this button to start the decryption key process.
+For original firmware versions 2.1.1_0159 and higher, further description [is provided separately](https://github.com/pvvx/ATC_MiThermometer/issues/602).
-5. Now you can press the Zigbee Firmware button to directly flash the `Zigbee Firmware`:<br>Alternatively you can choose a specific firmware binary (i.e. the original firmware) via the file chooser.
-Example: in the file name field paste "https://github.com/devbis/z03mmc/releases/download/1.0.6/1141-0203-10063001-z03mmc.zigbee".
-If the firmware file is larger than 128 kilobytes, then you will have to download BLE version 4.6 or later.
-BLE versions below 4.6 do not support OTA downloads with fw sizes larger than 128 kilobytes.
-Xiaomi firmwares, excluding MJWSD05MMC, also do not support OTA downloads with fw sizes larger than 128 kilobytes.
+5. Install the BLE firmware.
+When finished, use "Reconnect".
-6. Press Start Flashing.
-Wait for the firmware to finish.
+6. Select and install Zigbee firmware.
 7. The device should now show up in your Zigbee bridge (If joining is enabled, of course).
-If this does not happen, reinsert the battery and/or short-circuit the RESET and GND pins on the LYWSD03MMC board, and on sensors with a button, press the button and hold it for 7..8 seconds.
+If this does not happen, reinsert the battery and/or short-circuit the RESET and GND pins on the LYWSD03MMC board, and on sensors with a button, press the button and hold it for 15 seconds.

 ## Action of the button